aiplan4eu/up-skdecide/README.md

-# skdecide-upf
+# up-skdecide
-Scikit-decide wrapper for UPF
+Scikit-decide wrapper for UP